Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Experiments

 \section{Experiments}

-In this section, we first depict the experiment setting and implementation details, then compare our model with existing works, followed by ablation study to validate each component.
-Finally, we demonstrate some qualitative results to show the model efficacy, and analyze our model's parameters and inference time.
+In this section, we first describe the experiment setting and implementation details, then compare our model with existing works, followed by the ablation study to validate each component.
+Finally, we show some qualitative results to demonstrate the model's efficacy.